The pancreas-specific proteome

 Figure 2.
 An interactive network plot of the pancreas enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of pancreas enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 4 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-Pancreas shares nine genes with salivary gland, an organ with exocrine function highly correlated with the exocrine pancreas.
-One example of a group enriched gene shared between pancreas and salivary gland is the digestion enzyme AMY1C.
-Another example is BHLHA15, a transcription factor regulating acinar cell function.
+Pancreas shares two genes with salivary gland, an organ with an exocrine function highly correlated with the exocrine pancreas.
+One example of a group enriched gene shared between pancreas and salivary gland is BHLHA15, a transcription factor regulating acinar cell function and stability.

 The pancreas is a mixed exocrine/endocrine gland with dual functions essential for maintaining physiological levels of blood glucose and for digestion of food intake.
 The underlying cell types that execute these diverse functions are exocrine cells, responsible for storing enzymes, and cells in islets of Langerhans, synthesizing different hormones.